Practical guide Board Meetings & Recruitment How does a board review itself?

 How does a board review itself?

-It’s helpful for a board to review itself annually, either through questionnaires or individual interviews.
-The latter can be done by the chair (who themselves should be interviewed by another board member) or by pairings of board members, asking each other a set of questions.
-Senior staff should also be involved in the process.
+• Interviews can be done by the chair (who themselves should be interviewed by another board member) or by pairings of board members, asking each other a set of questions.
+Senior staff should may also be involved in the process.
+The views of service users, beneficiaries and other key stakeholders may be important too.

 Related resources